Gemünden (Felda): Location

-Neighbouring communities
+Neighbouring municipalities

-Gemuenden borders in the northwest on the town of Homberg, in the northeast on the town of Kirtorf, in the east on the town of Romrod, in the southeast on the community of Feldatal, and in the southwest on the community of Mücke.
+Gemuenden borders in the northwest on the town of Homberg, in the northeast on the town of Kirtorf, in the east on the town of Romrod, in the southeast on the municipality of Feldatal, and in the southwest on the municipality of Mücke.

-Constituent communities
+Constituent municipalities

-The community of Gemünden consists of 7 centres that were amalgamated as part of municipal reforms in 1971 into one greater community.
+The municipality of Gemünden consists of 7 centres that were amalgamated as part of municipal reforms in 1971 into one greater municipality.
 These are: